 If, after reviewing a federal agent's sworn statement, a federal judge believes that there is a fair probability that evidence of a crime will be found at a particular place, the judge may issue a search warrant allowing federal agents to search that place.

-However, it’s not easy for federal agents to get a warrant to tap a person’s phone.
-For example, the agents must convince a federal judge that other investigative procedures have been tried and have failed, or that the other investigative procedures would be unlikely to succeed if tried, or that they would be too dangerous.
+However, it's not easy for federal agents to get a warrant to tap a person's phone.
+For example, the agents must convince a federal judge that other federal criminal investigation procedures have been tried and have failed, or that the other investigative procedures would be unlikely to succeed if tried, or that they would be too dangerous.

 Even if a federal judge does issue a warrant allowing the agents to listen in on the calls, the warrant expires after 30 days.
 If the federal agents want to continue listening to the calls after the 30 days pass, they need to get the judge's permission to extend the warrant.

-Aerial Drones: Florida state law requires that in most circumstances, state law enforcement officers must get a warrant from a judge in order to utilize a drone for aerial surveillance.
-However, federal law enforcement officers working in Florida can use drones without getting a warrant from a judge.
+Florida state law requires that in most circumstances, state law enforcement officers must get a warrant from a judge in order to utilize a drone for aerial surveillance.
+However, federal law enforcement officers working in Florida can use drones for their federal criminal investigation without getting a warrant from a judge.

-GPS Tracking Devices: Sometimes, in order to keep track of where the target of an investigation is traveling, federal agents will place a tracking device on the target’s vehicle.
+Sometimes, in order to keep track of where the target of a federal criminal investigation is traveling, federal agents will place a tracking device on the target's vehicle.
 In order to place the tracking device on the vehicle, the agents will need a search warrant from a judge.

 Are you looking for the best federal criminal defense lawyer in Tampa Florida?
 Contact Attorney David C. Hardy.

 Tampa Attorney David C. Hardy is a former prosecutor that now represents people accused of committing federal criminal offenses.